thkukuk/survive-soft-reboot/README.md

 ## Btrfs root subvolume

 With `transactional-update` (used e.g. on openSUSE MicroOS or SL Micro 6.x) the root filesystem is a read-only btrfs subvolume.
 Instead of using the root filesystem (which will change with the next soft-reboot), we use that subvolume as image.
-The ID of the subvolume is auto-detected by the `btrfs-soft-reboot-gnerator`, which means that always the latest and most current root subvolume is used after a hard reboot.
+The ID of the subvolume is auto-detected by the `btrfs-soft-reboot-generator`, which means that always the latest and most current root subvolume is used after a hard reboot.

 ### Build

-Create a RPM which contains the `btrfs-soft-reboot-gnerator` systemd generator.
+Create a RPM which contains the `btrfs-soft-reboot-generator` systemd generator.

 ### Install